potat0ka/Nepal-meat-shop/README.md

    SECRET_KEY=your-secret-key-here
    ```

-   See `MONGODB_SETUP.md` for detailed MongoDB installation instructions.
+   See `DEPLOYMENT_GUIDE.md` for detailed MongoDB installation and deployment instructions.

 4. **Run the MongoDB application**
    ```bash